dashpay/docs-platform/docs/explanations/nft.md

 Structurally, there is no difference between an NFT contract and a non-NFT contract.
 While an NFT contract may set options that other contracts are unlikely to use, there is no other difference.

 NFT contracts will often set document creation restrictions and enable document transfers.
-Default options for modifying, deleting, and transferring documents can be specified at the contract level and overridden as-needed for specific document types.
+Default options for modifying, deleting, and transferring documents can be specified at the contract level and overridden as needed for specific document types.

 Once the data contract design is completed, the contract can be registered on the network in preparation for NFT document creation.